The Guard from Underground

-The Guard from Underground (地獄の警備員, Jigoku no Keibiin)/ The Guard from Hell, also known as The Security Guard from Hell, is a 1992 Japanese slasher film directed by Kiyoshi Kurosawa.
+The Guard from Underground (地獄の警備員, Jigoku no Keibiin), also known as The Security Guard from Hell, is a 1992 Japanese slasher film directed by Kiyoshi Kurosawa.
 It was released in Japan on June 13, 1992.

 Plot

 Akiko Narushima has just begun a new job consulting on art purchases for a large corporation.
 Her first day coincides with the first day of a hulking new security guard named Fujimaru, who is secretly a disgraced former sumo wrestler currently being re-investigated for the murder of his cheating lover and friend (and having narrowly avoided jail with an insanity plea during his first trial).
 At first, Akiko's days are complicated only by her uncertainty about her new job and by her lecherous manager, Kurume.
 But when Fujimaru finds an earring lost by Akiko, he begins wearing the earring and becomes obsessed with her, eventually leading him to shut down the electricity and phones in the office and embark on a murderous rampage.
 Trapped in the building with a killer, Akiko and her co-workers try to stay alive and get help from the outside world.
 Eventually, Fujimaru traps Akiko in the office of the eccentric Mr. Hyodo.
 He incapacitates Hyodo and confronts Akiko, who asks him to explain his actions.
 He makes a series of cryptic statements, giving Hyodo time to revive and strike him in the neck with the broken blade of a paper cutter.
 Grievously injured, Fujimaru tears Akiko's earring from his own ear and asks that she remember him before stumbling off.
 After Akiko and Hyodo are safely out of the building, police discover that he has hanged himself in the building's basement, where Akiko had earlier found an improvised shrine with her face on it.